 NOTE – A subdomain is a prefix attached to a domain name.
 For example, help.fasthosts.co.uk is a subdomain, and fasthosts.co.uk is the domain.
 Subdomains are, therefore, used to divide up different sections of your website for easier browsing and categorisation.

-How does a CNAME work?
+How does a CNAME record work?

 As a rule, a CNAME record can never point to an IP address.
 It can only point to another domain name.
 You also cannot have two records which reference the same domain name.
 As an example, you cannot have a CNAME record and a TXT record that both point to www.fasthosts.co.uk.